What's New

 About the Author

 Kate Jenks Landry is an author of books for young people and an educator.
-Her debut picture book, Beatrice and Barb, published with Kids Can Press.
+Her debut picture book, Beatrice and Barb, was published with Kids Can Press.
 She is a graduate of the creative writing program at the University of Toronto.
 Kate lives with her family in Kitchener, Ontario.

 • The Interpreter by Olivia Abtahi

-The Interpreter is a picture book about a young girl named Cecilia who loves soccer and also does interpreting for her Spanish parents.
+Book Cover of The Interpreter by Olivia AbtahiThe Interpreter centers on Cecilia, a soccer-loving girl who takes on the role of interpreter for her Spanish-speaking parents.
 She helps them with appointments and everyday tasks by translating between Spanish and English.
-The story highlights how much of a responsibility it is for immigrant children whose parents’ first language are often not English and captures the real life experiences that often affects the lives of bilingual children.
+The story especially highlights how much of a responsibility it is for immigrant children whose parents’ first language is often not English and captures the real-life experiences that often affect the lives of bilingual children.

 About the Author